-Sending a marketing newsletter is a great way to nurture leads and keep your customers coming back to your offer.
+Sending a marketing newsletter is a great way to nurture leads and keep your customers coming back to your offer, check out this guide for the best newsletter ideas.

 With the rise of email marketing, newsletters are starting to look more and more impressive.
 Years ago, newsletters were simple emails with snippets of the latest articles on someone’s blog or their latest eCommerce offer.
 Today, brands use visually striking solutions to engage their customers, ask them for feedback, and even reward them for their loyalty.